inferno-framework/inferno-core/docs/getting-started.md

 {:toc}
 ---
 ## Getting Started for Inferno Users
-If you're interested in testing a FHIR server against one or more existing test kits
+Start here if you're interested in testing a FHIR server against one or more existing Test Kits.

 ### A Single Test Kit
 Most Test Kits are developed using the [Inferno Template